Course Title: Introduction to Pathology

 Overview of Assessment

 Assessment will be conducted in the form of progressive assessment tasks during semester that will test your understanding of the theoretical basis of human disease.
-Case studies, workshop/tutorial activities and an assignment will test your ability to apply that knowledge to given pathological presentations and to correlate theory with clinical presentation.
-This course has no hurdle requirements.
+Case studies, workshops, lectorial activities and a final exam will test your ability to apply that knowledge to given pathological presentations and to correlate theory with clinical presentation.

 Assessment Tasks